 Scroll down to line 52.
 Specify the path and folder name where the map unit shape file is located.
 Scroll down to line 54 and specify the shape file name, without the file extension.
 Pay attention to capitalization.
 See the examples in “config.R” for the specification of data sources.

-If a shapefile was not , an error message occurs during the run.
-If this occurs, you may need to refresh the config.R by opening Windows Explorer and right clicking the config.R file and selecting “Open with…” and selecting RStudio.